laurielim/REACT21K_UNIT_TESTING/diceproject/diceAPI.md

 1. Create a dice with no upper bound given

+   - Create a dice with dot count between 1 and 6
+   - Dot count is zero

 1. Create a dice with given upper bound 2-20

+   - Create a dice with dot count between 1 and upper bound
+   - Dot count is zero (tested in test case 1)

 1. Test the exceptions
    - 0 throws an exception `'Upper bound too small'`